 Blade Types Explained – Which Work Best on Audi?

-Type | Description | Recommended Use on Audi |
+| Type | Description | Recommended Use on Audi |

-Conventional (metal framed wipers) | Framed metal structure with exposed hinges and are often grey/black in colour | Suitable for older vehicles without sensor or aerodynamic design demands |
+| Conventional (metal framed wipers) | Framed metal structure with exposed hinges and are often grey/black in colour and rust easily | Suitable for older vehicles without sensor or aerodynamic design demands |

-Beam / Flat / Aero | One-piece, curved design distributing pressure evenly | Strong choice for most modern Audi models.
-This is the wiper blade that most Audi’s come from the factory with |
+| Beam / Flat / Aero | One piece, curved design distributing pressure evenly often with a smooth rubber surface covering the internals | Strong choice for most modern Audi models.
+This is the wiper blade that most Audi’s come from the factory as standard |

-Hybrid | Framed core with aerodynamic cover | Balanced option for varied conditions.
-These are more common on vehicles like Toyota/Mazda etc. |
+| Hybrid | Framed core with aerodynamic cover | Balanced option for varied conditions.
+These are more common on vehicles like Toyota/Mazda.
+We do not see this type of wiper blades on any Audi models. |

 For deeper comparisons between all the different types of wiper blades, check out our guide on Natural Rubber vs Silicone and our How to Change Wiper Blades guide.